-Turning to user annotations, we find that the most frequently applied codes are issue-specific.
-The most common code is Race, as seen in annotations such as "This is about systemic racism.", followed by Gender and Sexual Identity Rights, "LGBT person being discriminated against at work".
-Next are Police, "police brutality"; Crime, "deals with a case of assault"; and Economy, "This video speaks of the financial strain of inflation in America on young people."
+Turning to user annotations in the validated-perceived-political dataset, we find that the most frequently applied codes are issue-specific.
+The most common code is Race (RACE), as seen in annotations such as "This is about systemic racism."
+This is followed by Gender and Sexual Identity Rights (GSR), e.g., "LGBT person being discriminated against at work"; Police (POLC), e.g., "police brutality"; Crime (CRIME), e.g., "It is about femicide"; and Economy (ECON), e.g., "This video speaks of the financial strain of inflation in America on young people."

 Finally, we compare codes to the emotion and sentiment present in videos in order to better characterize the communication style of TikTok videos perceived as political.
-We use the EmoLex Python package 5 to generate scores for four emotional values in addition to the overall positive and negative sentiment for each video in the validated-perceived-political dataset based on its text transcript.
-Figure 3 shows the co-occurrence of transcript-derived codes and scores for emotion and sentiment.
-We observe that political TikTok videos tend to be more positive than negative, with high values for trust and low values for anger and sadness.
-We also observe that Covid, Prison, Trump, and Crime have the highest scores for negative sentiment and all but Crime have equal or greater values for positive sentiment.
-Greenfield & Wang et al.
+We use the EmoLex Python package 5 to generate scores for eight emotional values in addition to the overall positive and negative sentiment for each video in the validated-perceived-political dataset based on its text transcript.
+Figure 2 shows the co-occurrence of transcript-derived codes and scores for emotion and sentiment.
+We observe that political TikTok videos tend to be more positive than negative, with high values for trust and low values for anger, disgust, and sadness.
+We also observe that COVID, PRISON, TRUMP, and CRIME have the highest scores for negative sentiment and all but CRIME have equal or greater values for positive sentiment.